Patient0/IOMonad/README.md

 ```

 '>>=' is the name used in Haskell for what we called 'bind'.
 The reason that they did not just use 'bind' is because
-in Haskell, any 'non-alphamnumeric' symbols, while being ordinary functions, are interpreted by the parser
+in Haskell, any 'non-alphanumeric' symbols are interpreted by the parser
 as 'infix' functions, just like '+', '-' and '*'.
 So just as, to sum two numbers you write:

 ```